 I really thought I could wing it on my own.
 I mean how hard could it be to visit the filming locations of the South Korean drama, Goblin?
 Hence, I didn’t book a tour, I thought it was an unnecessary expense; I thought wrong.

-When you watch Korean dramas as much as I do, it wouldn’t take long before you start picturing yourself being in the same places that the drama characters went to.
-At least in South Korean dramas, it’s not that hard to imagine because they tend to film in beautiful locations, grand historical palaces, charming quaint cafes, and traditional or contemporary houses.
+When you watch Korean dramas as much as I do, you’d grow a fascination over their actors, as well their the places featured in these shows.
+South Korean dramas like filming in beautiful locations, grand historical palaces, charming quaint cafes, and traditional or contemporary houses.
 Thus, doing a drama tour was one of my goals when I went to Seoul, specifically the Goblin tour.

 Goblin, the drama series